ipfs/community/js-code-guidelines.md

 - Respect and follow the [IPFS Code of Conduct](https://github.com/ipfs/community/blob/master/code-of-conduct.md).
 - Have a complete understanding of the module purpose, its specification (if any) and how the module is used by other parts of the project.
 - Review and Release PRs
+- Respond in a timely manner to Github issues and curate them to ensure that duplicates are coalesced, issues area labeled with difficulty and priority, and also tag any issue that is open for new contributors with the `help wanted` label.
 - Publish new versions of the module to npm

 **Lead Maintainer expected attitude:**

 - Be proactive in increasing the quality of the module.
 This goes from improving documentation, tests, codebase and more.
 - Show a great level of rigor and polish in the code that they ship.
-- Help others in understanding how the module and why it exists.
+- Help others in understanding how the module works and why it exists.
 - Apply the established Contributing Guidelines to the project and help others do too

 **How to become a Lead Maintainer:**